-The first year class usually spend one week in the year on a project at a centre outside Dublin.
+The first year class usually spend three days in the year on a project at a centre outside Dublin.
 The second year class usually spend one week on a study tour to a city outside the country.
+Field trips are also held in third and fourth year.
+The final year begins with a study visit to a European city.
 Provision should be made for transport costs and hostel-type accommodation.